MicrosoftDocs/learn/learn-pr/azure/protect-virtual-desktop-deployment-azure-firewall/includes/7-exercise-route-network-traffic.md

 	1. Protocol is https
 	1. Destination is WindowsVirtualDesktop
 1. Need to explicitily allow in firewall application rules exact FQDNs you need - not all captured in     WindowsVirtualDesktop FQDN.
-	   - Allow https access from host pool subnet to specific URLs (in article).
+	   - Allow https access from your host pool subnet to *xt.blob.core.windows.net, *eh.servicebus.windows.net and *xt.table.core.windows.net.
+These wildcard FQDNs enable the required access, but are less restrictive.
-	   -
-	   -

 -->